 This logo is for a company that sells pianos, so it’s hardly surprising that it uses a stylized image of piano keys as its backdrop.
 What makes the image unique is the use of blue instead of black to contrast against the white in the logo, and the choice to spell out the word “piano” on the keys.

 Our designer also used a treble clef as the “S” in this logo, a choice that emphasizes the musicality of the logo.
 The overall effect is classical with a twist – perfect for an instrument that is at home on a symphony stage as it is in a rock venue.

 Marketing in the Music Industry by Differentiating Your Brand

 Once you have the perfect logo for your music company, it’s time to find ways to differentiate your brand.
 Whether you are selling sheet music, promoting musicians, or touring the world, you have competitors.
 Your job is to be different.

 One of the best marketing tools to use to differentiate yourself is to start by differentiating your audience.
 Who are they and what do they want from you?

 Creating a customer persona (or in the case of a band or radio station, a listener persona) can help you focus on your primary audience and speak to them directly.

 For example, a musician like Ariana Grande has a listener persona that is a young teenage girl.
 Her marketing and social media should be aimed at people who match that persona.
 She doesn’t have to worry so much about marketing to, say, a middle-aged man.

 Does that mean that no middle-aged men like Grande’s music?
 Of course not.
-But it does mean that you should focus your marketing efforts on the demographics that are most likely to buy from you.
+But it does mean that you should focus your marketing in the music industry efforts on the demographics that are most likely to buy from you.
 And remember, you can create more than one personal if you need to.